yarml/LogiCraft/design.md

+# ISA
-# Registers
+## Registers
 A scoreboard objective called "registers" contains all registers.
 Scoreboard are perfect since mathematical operations can be done between them in an x86 style (first source operand is also destination).
-Registers are named T<1..6>, S<1..6>.
-For a total of 12 registers.
+Registers are named T<0..5>, S<0..5>.
+For a total of 16 registers.
 The calling convention specifies how these registers should be used.

+## Data Location
+Data location is the closest thing we have to a pointer in real computers, it consists of a storage name, and a path.
+Datapacks normally only access data in their stack frame, or their local storage, however accessing arbitrary data is also possible.

-# Global Storage
+### Global Storage
-Configuration data that can be shared among multiple Logicraft datapacks can be found in the data storage `lc:config`.
+Configuration that can be shared among multiple Logicraft datapacks can be found in the data storage `lc:config`.

-Management data that can be shared among multiple Logicraft datapacks can be found in the data storage `lc:data`
+Data that can be shared among multiple Logicraft datapacks can be found in the data storage `lc:data`

-# Local Storage
+### Local Storage
+Configuration of any datapack will be stored in the data storage `lc:config/<datapackid>`

-Management data of any datapack will be stored in the data storage `lc:data/<datapackid>`
+Data of any datapack will be stored in the data storage `lc:data/<datapackid>`

-# Stack
+### Stack
 The stack is represented as a field `frames:[]` in the global storage, which is an array.
 It is put in the global storage to allow for future expansions to Logicraft allowing cross datapack calls.
 On each function call we prepend the array with an object of the form `{locals:[[]],fname:"...",source:"..."}`.